 Cerebral palsy management requires an individualized approach.
-Each person will need to undergo physical assessment so that their physical therapist can understand their functional abilities and create the most effective management plan.
+Each person will need to undergo physical assessment so that their therapist can understand their functional abilities and create the most effective management plan.

 Some of the most helpful management interventions for extrapyramidal cerebral palsy include: